icmconsulting/confijulate/README.md

 Simple clojure application configuration library.

 NOTE: this is still very much a work in progress.
+This isn't available in clojars yet, but feel free to download the source and use until then.

 ## What?